The Positive Impact of Interventions

 And while the addict may feel confronted, an intervention is also an act of love, one that shows the individual how much people care and want to help.
 This can also prove to be a motivating factor for the addict to get help

-The Desired Result
+The Desired Result in Interventions

 Ultimately what the positive impact of the intervention can do is convince the addict to attend rehab.
 The team may even have to give the addict ultimatums such as breaking off contact unless the addict gets help.
 This can spur attending a treatment center, because of how terrible the consequences of continuing the addiction can be.